Kent county cricket team (pre-1843): 18th century

-Strong teams played under the name of Kent throughout the 18th century with several famous patrons including Stead, Robert Colchin ("Long Robin"), Lord John Sackville, his son John Frederick Sackville, 3rd Duke of Dorset and Sir Horatio Mann organising teams.
-In July 1739, the strength of Kent as a county team was recognised by the formation of an England team, loosely termed "All-England" or, more accurately, the Rest of England, to play against them.
-Kent at this time were led by Lord John Sackville and his team won the first All-England match on Bromley Common; the return on the Artillery Ground was drawn.
+Strong teams played under the name of Kent throughout the 18th century with several famous patrons including Stead, Robert Colchin ("Long Robin"), Lord John Sackville, his son John Frederick Sackville, 3rd Duke of Dorset, and Sir Horatio Mann organising teams.
+In July 1739, the strength of Kent as a county team was recognised by the formation of an England team, loosely termed "England" or, more accurately, the "rest" of England, to play against them.
+Kent at this time were led by Lord John Sackville, and his team won the first England match on Bromley Common; the return on the Artillery Ground was drawn.

-In 1744, the year in which the Laws of Cricket were first published as a code, Kent met England four times.
-The most famous encounter was the one on Monday, 18 June at the Artillery Ground which was commemorated in a poem by James Love and is the subject of the world's second oldest scorecard.
+In 1744, the year in which the Laws of Cricket were first written as a code, Kent met England four times.
+The most famous encounter was the one on Monday, 18 June at the Artillery Ground which was commemorated in a poem by James Love, and is the subject of the world's second oldest scorecard.
 It is also the opening match in Scores and Biographies (although this erroneously records the date as 1746).
 Kent, whose team included both Colchin and Sackville, won the match by one wicket.

-Under the Duke of Dorset and Sir Horatio Mann, Kent continued to field a strong team through the last quarter of the 18th century and were, along with Surrey, the main challengers to Hampshire whose team was organised by the Hambledon Club.
-Dartford had played against a Hambledon team three times in 1756 and Kent played against Hampshire at Broadhalfpenny Down in 1768.
+Under the Duke of Dorset and Sir Horatio Mann, Kent continued to field a strong team through the last quarter of the 18th century and were, along with Surrey, the main challengers to Hampshire, whose team was organised by the Hambledon Club.
+Dartford had played against a Hambledon team three times in 1756, and Kent played against Hampshire at Broadhalfpenny Down in 1768.
 Kent played numerous inter-county matches through the 1770s and 1780s, mostly against Hampshire and Surrey.
-Renowned Kent players in this period included William Bullen, Robert Clifford, Joseph Miller and John Minshull.
-Large crowds were attracted to games in the county and Derek Birley states in his history that 20,000 gathered at Bourne Paddock for a match against Hampshire in 1772.
-Kent remained an active county team until 1796 when, probably because of the Napoleonic War, county cricket ceased and was not resurrected until 1825 when Kent met Sussex at Brighton's Royal New Ground.
+Renowned Kent players in this period included William Bullen, Robert Clifford, Joseph Miller, and John Minshull.
+Large crowds were attracted to games in the county, and Derek Birley states in his history that 20,000 gathered at Bishopsbourne Paddock for a match against Hampshire in 1772.
+Kent remained an active county team until 1796 when, probably because of the Napoleonic War, county cricket ceased and was not resurrected until 1825, when Kent met Sussex at Brighton's Royal New Ground.